lakesare/memcode/Readme.md

 **Twitter**: <a href="https://twitter.com/memcodeapp">twitter.com/memcodeapp</a>
 **Alternative.to**: <a href="https://alternativeto.net/software/memcode/about">alternativeto.net/software/memcode/about</a>

-## Requesting a feature

-Over the years since Memcode's inception, we've received a ton of feature requests.
-Your suggestions have helped shape Memcode into the beautiful tool for thought it is today.
-However, every feature has associated development costs in terms of time and resources.
-This often leads to a backlog of issues and potential for features to go stale.

-To address this and ensure that your desired features are implemented, I'm introducing a new approach to feature development.
-This will allow you to have a direct hand in the betterment of Memcode.

-The process:

-- **Feature Requests**: If you have an idea for a feature, <a href="https://github.com/lakesare/memcode/issues/new">create an issue</a> on the github issues page.
-- **Estimation**: I'll look over your request, figure out how much work it will take, and put a price on it.
-- **Payment**: If you're okay with the price, you can pay to have it implemented in the next few weeks.

-Remember, don't hesitate to propose feature ideas even if you're not in a position to cover the cost.
-Knowing your needs and desires for Memcode is invaluable, and it's quite possible someone else might resonate with your idea and be able to fund its implementation.

 ## Contributing

 First of all - you are very welcome to contribute, Memcode is a joint effort.